AJFrio/Assistant/README.md

-# GERALD
+# CAS

-This project is a virtual assistant (Gerald) application designed to help complete work tasks.
+This project is a virtual assistant (CAS) application designed to use your computer.
 It includes functionalities such as sending messages, opening applications, reading emails, and more.

 ## Features